 I became an assistant professor of finance at Wharton in 2017 and has been a faculty research fellow at the National Bureau of Economic Research (NBER) since 2022.
-I completed my dissertation and received my doctoral degree in financial economics at MIT.
-I also received another doctoral degree in statistics from Yale University in 2010.
+I completed my dissertation and received my doctoral degree in financial economics at MIT, and received another doctoral degree in statistics from Yale University.
 I obtained a B.S. in mathematics and another B.S. in economics from Peking University in China.